Michael Morgan (conductor)

 Michael DeVard Morgan (September 17, 1957 – August 20, 2021) was an American conductor.
-He was music director of the Oakland East Bay Symphony for 30 years.
+He was music director of the Oakland Symphony (formerly Oakland East Bay Symphony) for 30 years.
 He was also music director of the Sacramento Philharmonic Orchestra and artistic director of Festival Opera in Walnut Creek, California.

 Early life and education

 Michael Morgan was born and raised in Washington, D.C., where he attended public schools.
 His father Willie DeVard Morgan was a biologist; his mother Mabel Morgan was a health researcher.
 He began to play the piano at age 8, and by age 12 he was conducting two orchestras, one at MacFarland Junior High School, the other at his church.
 He attended McKinley Technology High School in D.C., and was the conductor of the D.C.
 Youth Orchestra.
 He attended Oberlin College Conservatory of Music but did not graduate.
 He spent a summer at the Oberlin College Conservatory at Tanglewood.
 There he was a student of Gunther Schuller and Seiji Ozawa, and it was at that time that he first worked with Leonard Bernstein.